GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/install-promote/index.md

 Make sure you:

 * Wait until the user has demonstrated interest in your site before showing a banner.
-If the user dismisses your banner, don’t show it again unless the user triggers a conversion event that indicates a higher level of engagement with your content such as a purchase on an eCommerce site or signing up for an account.
+If the user dismisses your banner, don't show it again unless the user triggers a conversion event that indicates a higher level of engagement with your content such as a purchase on an eCommerce site or signing up for an account.
 * Provide a brief explanation of the value of installing your PWA in the banner.
-For example, you can differentiate the install of a PWA from a native app by mentioning that it uses almost no storage on the user’s device or that it will install instantly without a store redirect.
+For example, you can differentiate the install of a PWA from a native app by mentioning that it uses almost no storage on the user's device or that it will install instantly without a store redirect.

 <div class="clearfix"></div>